couchbasecloud/terraform-provider-couchbase-capella/examples/database_credential/README.md

 In this example, we are going to do the following.

-1. Create a new database credential in Capella as stated in the `create_database_credential.tf` file.
+1. CREATE: Create a new database credential in Capella as stated in the `create_database_credential.tf` file.
-2. View the sensitive field i.e. database credential password after creation.
+2. UPDATE: Update the database credential configuration using Terraform.
+3. LIST: List existing database credentials in Capella as stated in the `list_database_credentials.tf` file.
+4. IMPORT: Import a database credential that exists in Capella but not in the terraform state file.
-3. Update the database credential password.
+5. DELETE: Delete the newly created database credential from Capella.

-If you check the `terraform.template.tfvars` file - you can see that we need 7 main variables to run the terraform commands.
-Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.
+If you check the `terraform.template.tfvars` file - Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.

+## CREATE & LIST
 ### View the plan for the resources that Terraform will create

 Command: `terraform plan`